 Loxia 50mm @ f/8, center crop @ 100%:

-Here are links to full size images on flickr to do you own evaluation:
+Here are links to full-size images on Flickr to do your own evaluation:

 Test images of the Loxia 50 at infinity show the same performance.